-The reason for this performance increase lies in the way that the PEM approach alters the landscape over which the UDE is being trained (Fig. \ref{fig:2}b).
-We note that the unmodified landscape is extremely rough and contains several local minima, with only a very sharp decrease in loss at the true global minimum ($a=0.2$ in this case).
-By adding the PEM to the dynamics of the system during training of the UDE, the landscape becomes much more approachable via standard optimization techniques.
-Further, the choice of $K$ can be made to directly tune the steepness of the landscape.
-This should be done in conjunction with considering how the PEM will smooth out the landscapes of other parameters in states where the PEM is not applied.
-For reasonable choices of $K$, the addition of PEM will not substantially deviate the fit dynamics from the true minima along other parameters (explored more fully in Fig. \ref{fig:s1}).
-Importantly, as higher levels of filtering are introduced with larger $K$, finding the true functional form of the entire system will rely more upon the accuracy of the estimates of the un-fit parameters (Fig. \ref{fig:s2}).
-When using the PEM-UDE combination approach, it is therefore best to select a hyperparameter $K$ that provides a smooth enough landscape for optimization to occur but is steep enough that the global minimum is still clearly distinguishable from the surrounding area to allow for noisier estimates of unmeasured parameters.
+The reason for this performance increase lies in the way that the PEM approach alters the landscape over which the UDE is trained (Fig.~\ref{fig:2}b).
+The unmodified landscape is extremely rough and contains several local minima, with only a very sharp decrease in loss at the true global minimum ($a=0.2$ in this case).
+When PEM is added to the dynamics of the system during training of the UDE, the landscape becomes much more amenable to standard optimization techniques.
+The choice of $K$ also tunes the steepness of the landscape directly.
+This should be done in conjunction with considering how the PEM will smooth out the landscapes of other parameters in states where it is not applied.
+In the noise-free realizable case, PEM preserves the data-consistent zero-loss set, but it can flatten the landscape in directions associated with unobserved states or misspecified parameters.
+As higher levels of filtering are introduced with larger $K$, finding the true functional form of the entire system depends more on the accuracy of the estimates of the unfit parameters (Fig.~\ref{fig:s2}).
+With the PEM-UDE combination approach, then, the best choice of $K$ is one that produces a smooth enough landscape for optimization but is still steep enough that the global minimum is clearly distinguishable from the surrounding area, so that noisier estimates of unmeasured parameters are acceptable.